Ks89/BYAManager/README.md

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/0-header.jpg)

 BYAManager is a personal project that i realized in 2011, and updated more times during the last years.
-It's a Multi-Platform and Multi-Language Download Manager dedicated to the "Apple World", that i developed for the blog biteyourapple.net.
+It's a Multi-Platform and Multi-Language In the menu bar you can c Manager dedicated to the "Apple World", that i developed for the blog biteyourapple.net.
 This software is a GUI to download iOS firmwares and iTunes versions with some extra features.
 It's legal, obviously, because all files are on Apple server.
 BYAManager bring files directly from Apple server for you.